sul-dlss/dlme-transform/README.md

 There are three environments–dev, review, and prod.
 The review and prod VMs have the same datashare mounted.
 Pushing data to that datashare directory requires that you are configured to login to the server and have `kinit` setup properly.
 If you have any questions/issues with your `kinit` setup, please check with the ops team in the `#dlss-operations` slack channel.

-The airflow dev server storer the intermediate representation in a shared `datashare` location between airflow and the web app.
+The airflow dev server stores the intermediate representation in a shared `datashare` location between airflow and the web app.
 After you have `kinit`-ed your account, you can see what files are in the datashare with `ssh sunet@dlme-review-prod-a.stanford.edu` and `cd ../../opt/app/dlme/datashare`.
 Use `scp` to copy the file to the dlme-airflow-dev server:

 ```
 scp [~/Path/To/NDJson/File] dlme@dlme-review-prod-a.stanford.edu:/opt/app/dlme/datashare